laxcat/game-project/README.md

 ## Build Instructions

 Setting `DEV_INTERFACE` to 0 (default) will cull the libraries only used for the developer interface.
+See included [cmk] script for more available options.

 ```bash
 mkdir build